Data-Efficient Classification of Radio Galaxies

 \subsubsection{Advantages of Few Shot Learning (FSL):}

-\begin{description} \item[$\bullet$] Few Shot Learning can help in the reduction of the data-gathering efforts as well as the computation time and cost that arises with a large amount of data.
+Few Shot Learning can help in the reduction of the data-gathering efforts as well as the computation time and cost that arises with large amounts of data.
 The image classification accuracy ({\it P}) improves with the experience ({\it E}) obtained by a few labeled images for each class of the target ({\it T}), and the prior knowledge extracted from other classes, such as raw images to co-training \citep{colt98/blum}.
-Methods succeed in this task usually have higher generality, therefore they can be easily applied for tasks with large training samples. \item[$\bullet$] Few Shot Learning can help in training suitable models for rare cases when the supervised data are limited.
-Although this is a common situation in many astronomical problems, to our knowledge, this work represents the first application of few shot learning in astronomy. \end{description}
+Methods that succeed in this task usually have higher generality; therefore they can be easily applied for tasks with large training samples.

+Few Shot Learning can help in training suitable models for rare cases when the amount of correctly labeled data are limited.
+Although this is a common situation in many astronomical situations, to our knowledge, this work represents the first application of few shot learning in astronomy.